What is Spam?

 These are usually promotions or advertisements sent in ‘bulk’ to the email addresses of people who have not requested this information.

-We have a strict Acceptable Use Policy which does not tolerate spam.
+We have a strict Acceptable Use Policy that does not tolerate spam.
 For a mailing list to be considered legitimate and not spam the following criteria need to be met:

 - Administer confirmed ‘opt-in’ mailing lists where the recipient or would-be subscriber provides a positive response to an initial email e.g. the recipient replies to an email or clicks on a link in the email indicating consent.